paulgolter/blender-pipeline-integration/README.md

 ![image info](./res/images/property_list_float_color.jpg)

-It is **important** to understand that if the data type matches a certain structure, Blender converts it to a built in type that support additional features (subtype, display in the UI, ...).
+It is **important** to understand that if the data type matches a certain structure, Blender converts it to a built in type that supports additional features (subtype, display in the UI, ...).
 If you want to know exactly what's going down skimm through the [source code](https://github.com/blender/blender/blob/master/source/blender/python/intern/bpy_rna.c#L7506).

 ---

-Last but not leas let's try what happens when we assign a dictionary as value:
+Last but not least let's try what happens when we assign a dictionary as value:

 ```python